albarey33/albarey33.github.io/_posts/data_processing/2022-12-09-Changes_Fields.md

 ## Description

+When dealing with situations where a common transformation needs to be applied to multiple fields, the following script applies a method, often referred to as Batch Transformation.

-For only the fields related to medical conditions in the data, the empty or N/A values are replaced by the value "No".
-The reason of this change is to use the "Yes"/"No" for a later presentation in a PowerBI chart.
-These changes are applied using dplyr functions mutate and case_when.
+In this scenario, the script focuses on fields related to medical conditions within the dataset.
+It addresses the issue of empty "" or N/A values by replacing them with the value "No." This alteration serves the purpose of using "Yes" or "No" values for subsequent visualizations in a PowerBI chart.
+The transformations are executed using Dplyr functions mutate and Case_When.

 ## Link to the Complete Script in Github
 [R Script - Apply changes to Medical Condition fields](https://github.com/albarey33/Data_Analysis_R/blob/main/09%20Apply%20changes%20to%20Medical%20Condition%20fields.R)

-## Initial Values
+## Initial Data Format for the group of Fields

+Identify the specific location within the dataset where the transformation needs to be performed.
+This applies specifically to the Medical Conditions fields.

 ![09 Input Format](/images/DataProcess/09_Medical_Conditional_original_format.PNG){: width=100% }   <!--# {: width="550" height="350" }-->
 _Original Structure of values for Medical Conditions_